 Anne graduated from Hamilton College in 1980 with a BA and from Syracuse University in 1985 with a MA in Marriage and Family Therapy.
 She was President of the board at Planned Parenthood of the Mohawk Valley, NY and active in Clinton NY community life.
 She worked at The Samaritan Counseling Center for five years prior to her move to Brookline Massachusetts where she has lived since 1990.
 Anne is actively engaged in her community as a Town Meeting Member since 2007.
 In the spring of 2007, she started practicing Brain Education through a local Body and Brain center in Boston.
 She became chairman of IBREA Foundation’s Board in September 2014.
 Anne is a widow and has five children and 11 grandchildren.

-Collette is originally from Scotland and has worked across the world including sub Saharan Africa and China, living in seven of those countries with her family.
-She now lives in Indonesia.
+Collette is originally from Scotland and has worked across the world including sub Saharan Africa and China, Indonesia, living in seven countries with her family.
 She has been with Nike inc. for the last sixteen years in executive roles with a focus on enabling teams to reach their highest potential.
 Following personal health issues, she spent several years studying the principles of Brain Education to recover her health, purpose and help others do the same.
 She sits on two advisory boards including Oregon Health and Science University and Seneca Blue with the goal of integrating brain education practices into healthcare, sports and business communities.